SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 ```

 ### Complex HTML elements formatting
-The following image showsn an example of building a list of users with pictures, email addresses and a simple counter at the top.
+The following image shows an example of building a list of users with pictures, email addresses and a simple counter for the number of members at the top.

 ![List with name "Owners" and 3 rows where each user in the field has a profile picture, name and email displayed, and a small gray counter of owners at top left corner that has a different color when it says 0.](../images/sp-columnformatting-multi-value-2.png)